- What we are about and who is behind Brightwork Research Treatment Database.

 At the 2:45 minute mark, Dr. Ioannidis shows a quote from his paper.

 Evidence based medicine is widely tolerated only when it can produce mostly boring evidence reports that can be endorsed by experts and or serve vested interests.
-The very same people who were previously spitting when mentioning EBM, are now using the very same term to buttress their eminence based medicine claims to prestige by misusing the tools of EBM.
+The same people who were previously spitting when mentioning EBM, are now using the very same term to buttress their eminence based medicine claims to prestige by misusing the tools of EBM.

 Profit Maximizing Versus Evidence-Based Medicine

 Shaun Snapp started the site because, with a lifelong interest in health and medicine, after delving into the false information provided during the covid pandemic or plandemic, he found the same issues in medical research as in IT.
-That is, there are a bunch of prestigious entities (in IT, it is companies like Accenture, Deloitte, Gartner, and software vendors) that provide false information to software buyers.
-And he saw an opportunity to organize accurate medical information that the medical establishment would not cover.
-The correlation between bad research between IT and medicine is constantly reinforced the more BRTD performs research in different medical areas.
-For example, IT has faux research entities (Gartner, Forrester, IDC, etc.) and are paid by software vendors, and the more the vendors pay, the better they perform in their faux research rankings.
-And naturally, the biggest vendors, like SAP, Microsoft, Oracle, Salesforce, and so on, can afford to pay the most.
-JD Power and Associates follow the same model in the car market.
+There are prestigious entities (in IT, it is companies like Accenture, Deloitte, Gartner, and software vendors, while in medicine, it is the FDA, NIH, CDC, American Cancer Society, etc.) that provide false information to patients instead of to software buyers.
+Shaun saw an opportunity to organize and explain accurate medical information that the medical establishment would not cover.
+The medical establishment maintains its facade through a selective presentation of medical research.
+For example, some studies show that exercise is more effective than anti-depressants.
+Still, the medical establishment and the establishment media did not bring this study to the public because it is not profit-maximizing to do so.

-In medicine, it is medical authorities like the FDA, CDC, NIH, hospitals, and MDs.
-All of the top officials in these authorities have massive undeclared financial conflicts of interest with pharma companies and or medical device manufacturers.
+In medicine, medical authorities like the FDA, CDC, NIH, and hospitals, and nearly all of the top officials in these authorities have massive undeclared financial conflicts of interest with pharma companies and or medical device manufacturers.
 It is the same basic model, which puts money ahead of what is true.
-And this means they are frequently wrong.
-Therefore, it is the same problem — which is corruption and unreliable but prestigious sources.
+And the establishment media and Big Tech are part of this control matrix.

-What is Our Opening?
+What is Our Purpose?